Optimize your freight-transportation operations with shared truckload shipping.

 - Erases the environmental risks of remanufacturing and reshipping previously damaged goods.

 To learn more about this sustainable shipping mode, download our “Inefficiencies and Green Shipping Solutions in the LTL Freight Industry” white paper here.

 A shipment may be considered “LTL” if it doesn’t fill a 48-foot or 53-foot trailer.
 With LTL, you pay only for the space you need, similar to STL shipping.
 If your shipment takes up 20% of the deck, you pay for 20% of the truck.
 LTL service then fills the other 80% of the truck with small shipments from a variety of other companies.
 LTL is ideal for small businesses — especially in e-commerce — that don’t generally ship in large amounts like, say, Amazon does.
-LTL shipments generally range between 100-4,000 pounds.
+LTL shipments generally less than 4,000 pounds.
 Carriers calculate LTL rates based on distance traveled, shipment weight, and mass of the freight.